Skip to content

 Are you a non-resident using Post 911 GI Bill®?

 The Post 911 GI Bill® will only pay for resident tuition.
 So if you are a non-resident, the Post 911 will only pay the resident portion of your tuition.
-If you qualified at the 100% rating under the Post 911 GI Bill®, then you will qualify for the Yellow Ribbon Program (link to form) which will cover the non-resident portion of your tuition.
+If you qualified at the 100% rating under the Post 911 GI Bill®, then you could qualify for the Yellow Ribbon Program (link to form) which could cover the non-resident portion of your tuition.
 If you are not at the 100% rating, you will not qualify for Yellow Ribbon and will be required to pay the balance of your tuition not paid by the Post 911 GI Bill®.

 What is considered full time for GI Bill®?